Nadine Gordimer: Overview of critical works

-Her first published novel, The Lying Days (1953), takes place in Gordimer's home town of Springs, Transvaal, an East Rand mining town near Johannesburg.
+Her first published novel, The Lying Days (1953), takes place in Gordimer's hometown of Springs, Transvaal, an East Rand mining town near Johannesburg.
 Arguably a semi-autobiographical work, The Lying Days is a Bildungsroman, charting the growing political awareness of a young white woman, Helen, toward small-town life and South African racial division.

 In her 1963 work, Occasion for Loving, Gordimer puts apartheid and love squarely together.
 Her protagonist, Ann Davis, is married to Boaz Davis, an ethnomusicologist, but in love with Gideon Shibalo, an artist with several failed relationships.
 Davis is white, however, and Shibalo is black, and South Africa's government criminalised such relationships.

 Gordimer collected the James Tait Black Memorial Prize for A Guest of Honour in 1971 and, in common with a number of winners of this award, she was to go on to win the Booker Prize.
 The Booker was awarded to Gordimer for her 1974 novel, The Conservationist, and was a co-winner with Stanley Middleton's novel Holiday.
 The Conservationist explores Zulu culture and the world of a wealthy white industrialist through the eyes of Mehring, the antihero.
 Per Wästberg described The Conservationist as Gordimer's "densest and most poetical novel".
 Thematically covering the same ground as Olive Schreiner's The Story of an African Farm (1883) and J. M. Coetzee's In the Heart of the Country (1977), the "conservationist" seeks to conserve nature to preserve the apartheid system, keeping change at bay.
 When an unidentified corpse is found on his farm, Mehring does the "right thing" by providing it a proper burial; but the dead person haunts the work, a reminder of the bodies on which Mehring's vision would be built.

 Gordimer's 1979 novel Burger's Daughter is the story of a woman analysing her relationship with her father, a martyr to the anti-apartheid movement.
 The child of two Communist and anti-apartheid revolutionaries, Rosa Burger finds herself drawn into political activism as well.
 Written in the aftermath of the 1976 Soweto uprising, the novel was shortly thereafter banned by the South African government.
 Gordimer described the novel as a "coded homage" to Bram Fischer, the lawyer who defended Nelson Mandela and other anti-apartheid activists.